golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 ### Initialization tasks

-Normally when a bigger job is split into smaller tasks that are run in parallel on limited number of providers they would be utilised for more then one tasks.
-In such cases the task is executed in the same environment as the previous task (run on that provider).
-One might seek an option to optimise performance and decide that some initialisation tasks could be run only once per provider.
-That would be specifically useful if you had to send some big data to provider.
+Normally, when a larger job is divided into smaller tasks to be run in parallel on a limited number of providers, these providers might be utilized for more than one task.
+In such cases, each task is executed in the same environment as the previous task run on that provider.
+To optimize performance, you might decide that some initialization tasks need only be run once per provider.
+This can be particularly useful if you have to send a large amount of data to the provider.

-You can address such a need using `beforeEach()` method of the TaskExecutor.
-See this example:
+You can address such a need using the `beforeEach()` method of the TaskExecutor.
+Here os an example:

 ```js
 import { TaskExecutor } from "yajsapi";